Nevada Department of Health and Human Services, Division of Health Care Financing and Policy

 To achieve project goals, Nevada and partners are undertaking a 14-month effort that includes the following activities:

 Conducting an in-depth assessment of Nevada’s current landscape: This will include assessing the State Medicaid Agency Contracts (SMACs) with the D-SNPs and procurement process to identify low-burden opportunities to improve care coordination for dual-eligible individuals and enhance beneficiary experience, and how the state can improve state oversight of D-SNP operations.
 These efforts will include conducting targeted interviews with key stakeholders such as dual-eligible individuals and their caregivers, beneficiary advocacy organizations, providers, plans, and community-based organizations; and analyzing dual-eligible individuals’ enrollment, chronic conditions, and service utilization.

 Implementing SMAC oversight and contracting strategies: Nevada and partners will use the assessment and landscape analyses to inform the development and implementation of additional D-SNP SMAC standards and state oversight procedures.
 In addition, the team will develop quality metrics, reporting templates, and other mechanisms to support the state’s efforts to ensure D-SNP compliance.

 Support for Other States

-States interested in improving care and increasing integration for their dual-eligible populations may face resource gaps that prevent them from achieving that goal.
+Many states are in the same position as Nevada — they know they want to improve care for their dual-eligible populations by providing fully-integrated programs, but face resource gaps that prevent them from moving forward.
 Arnold Ventures launched the Advancing Medicare & Medicaid Integration initiative to support states and help fill those resource gaps.
-Please see the Advancing Medicare & Medicaid Integration initiative website for more information about the initiative and opportunities for application.
+Learn more about funding opportunities.

 Project Key Facts